Xylecrack/dna-analyzer/README.md

 # DNA Sequence Analyzer using DFA

-## Theory of Computation Perspective: Finite Automata in Bioinformatics
+## Finite Automata in Bioinformatics

 This project demonstrates the application of **Deterministic Finite Automata (DFA)** from Theory of Computation in bioinformatics, specifically for DNA sequence analysis.
 DFA provides efficient exact pattern matching with guaranteed linear-time performance, making it ideal for searching biological motifs in genomic data.